Suaia Matagi

-He previously played for the New Zealand Warriors, Sydney Roosters, Penrith Panthers and the Parramatta Eels in the NRL, and the Huddersfield Giants in the Super League.
+He previously played for the New Zealand Warriors, the Sydney Roosters, the Penrith Panthers and the Parramatta Eels in the NRL, and the Huddersfield Giants and the Castleford Tigers in the Super League.
+He has also spent time on dual registration from Castleford at Halifax Panthers in the Championship.

 Early life

-Matagi was born in Auckland, New Zealand to Samoan parents, the second youngest of six brothers.
+Matagi was born in Auckland, New Zealand, to Samoan parents, the second youngest of six brothers.
 He attended Kelston Boys' High School before dropping out at age 14, having become involved in gang violence, and heavy alcohol abuse.

 In 2006, at the age of 17, Matagi was sentenced to three years in prison for assaulting two boys during a drunken rage that occurred when he was 15.
 He served his sentence at Mount Eden Prison, and later Manawatu Prison; his participation in rehabilitation courses saw him granted parole after one year.

 Playing career

 Following his release from prison, Matagi took up rugby league in 2008, having never previously played any organised sport.
 He played for the Te Atatu Roosters, and later the Mount Albert Lions in the Auckland Rugby League competition.
 Matagi was selected to play for the Auckland representative team, and the New Zealand Residents for four consecutive years between 2009 and 2012.
 He was named man of the match in Auckland's 44-34 victory over the South Island Scorpions in the National Competition's 2011 Grand Final.